Healthy plant in flower

 These instructions are sent with the plant gift

 After flowering your Camellia plant can be re-potted in a larger pot with ericaceous compost or planted out into the ground.
-Camellias like acid soil, so choose compost suitable for rhododendrons and heathers and other acid-loving plants.
+Camellias like acid soil, so choose compost suitable for rhododendrons, heathers and other acid-loving plants.

-Over time Camellias can grow into quite substantial specimens several feet high.
-In china, where these plants originate they have even been known to reach 15ft and 500 years old.
+Over time Camellias can grow into substantial specimens several feet high.
+In china, where these plants originate they have been known to reach 15ft and 500 years old.
 Older plants are very hardy but young plants should be protected from frost.

 If your plant seems to be suffering try keeping it a bit closer to your home, the brick wall’s residual heat will keep young plants just above freezing, or inside a greenhouse.